A Comprehensive Package for Exact Statistical Genetic Analysis of Qualitative and Quantitative Traits

 DISCLAIMER OF WARRANTY: MENDEL IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND.
 KENNETH LANGE MAKES NO REPRESENTATIONS AND EXTENDS NO WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.
 THE ENTIRE RISK ARISING OUT OF THE USE OR PERFORMANCE OF MENDEL AND ITS DOCUMENTATION REMAINS WITH LICENSEE.
 IN NO EVENT SHALL KENNETH LANGE BE LIABLE FOR ANY CONSEQUENTIAL, INCIDENTAL, DIRECT, INDIRECT, SPECIAL, PUNITIVE, OR OTHER DAMAGES WHATSOEVER (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF BUSINESS PROFITS, BUSINESS INTERRUPTION, LOSS OF BUSINESS INFORMATION OR OTHER PECUNIARY LOSS) ARISING OUT OF THIS AGREEMENT OR THE USE OF OR INABILITY TO USE MENDEL.

-INSTALLATION: LICENSEE warrants and represents that a competent System Administrator will install MENDEL, and that the System Administrator will carefully review all documentation, manual pages, and release notes included with MENDEL prior to installation.
+INSTALLATION: LICENSEE warrants and represents that a competent System Administrator will install MENDEL, and that the System Administrator will review all documentation, manual pages, and release notes included with MENDEL prior to installation.
+Installation is permitted on single-user computers or multi-user computational clusters that the System Administrator manages.

 USE: LICENSEE agrees to provide KENNETH LANGE with a report of any errors encountered in LICENSEE'S use of MENDEL.